8.9. 網路位址型別

 '08002b0102030405'

-These examples would all specify the same address.
+These examples all specify the same address.
 Upper and lower case is accepted for the digits a

 through f

-.
-Output is always in the first of the forms shown.
-The last six input formats that are mentioned above are not part of any standard.
 To convert a traditional 48 bit MAC address in EUI-48 format to modified EUI-64 format to be included as the host portion of an IPv6 address, use macaddr8_set7bit

 as shown: